VP8: Technology

 VP8 is a traditional block-based transform coding format.
 It has much in common with H.264, e.g. some prediction modes.
 At the time of first presentation of VP8, according to On2 the in-loop filter and the Golden Frames were among the novelties of this iteration.
 The first definition of such a filter is already found in the H.263 standard, though, and Golden Frames were already in use in VP5 and VP7.

-The discrete cosine transform (DCT) on 4×4 blocks and the Hadamard transform (WHT) serve as basic frequency transforms.
+The discrete cosine transform (DCT) on 4×4 blocks and the Walsh–Hadamard transform (WHT) serve as basic frequency transforms.

 A maximum of three frames can be referenced for temporal prediction: the last Golden Frame (may be an intra frame), alternate reference frame, and the directly preceding frame.
 The so-called alternate reference frames (altref) can serve as reference-only frames for displaying them can be deactivated.
-In this case the encoder can fill them with arbitrary useful image data, even from future frames, and thereby serve the same purpose as the b-frames of the MPEG formats.
+In this case, the encoder can fill them with arbitrary useful image data, even from future frames, and thereby serve the same purpose as the b-frames of the MPEG formats.

 Similar macroblocks can be assigned to one of up to four (even spatially disjoint) segments and thereby share parameters like the reference frame used, quantizer step size, or filter settings.

 VP8 offers two different adjustable deblocking filters that are integrated into the codec loops (in-loop filtering).

 Many coding tools use probabilities that are calculated continuously from recent context, starting at each intra frames.

 Macro blocks can comprise 4×4, 8×8, or 16×16 samples.

 Motion vectors have quarter-pixel precision.